 Laying Out Your Landscape: Once the location of all structures is decided, begin the process of placing plants into your design.
 Use the process of creating rooms in your design.
 This can include a grassy area for family use, flower gardens with roses or azaleas, butterfly rooms using butterfly-friendly plants and possibly a wildflower area.
 Each of these rooms, or planting beds, should contain plants of equal water use.
 This will allow you to design a watering system that will deliver the water need of each room.
 Try to minimize the amount of high water-use plantings and maximize those rooms that are designed for low water-use.

 Plant Selection: After you have determined the location of your landscape rooms, select plants that will thrive with little input.
 Trees, shrubs, flowers and turf should be selected based on their adaptability to your local site.
 This will include adaptability to the region’s climate as well as the climate at your particular site.
 The use of native plants is highly recommended as these plants will have a lower water demand, lower management requirements and will be more resistant to pest problems.
 Combining native plants with well-adapted exotic plants is the key to a beautiful, yet interesting landscape that conserves water.
-The Home & Garden Information Center has extensive lists of plants to use in a water-wise landscape, but below are a few to consider:
+The Home & Garden Information Center has several fact sheets to use in a designing a water-wise landscape, such as:

 Turfgrass Selection: When considering a water-wise landscape it is important to note that turfgrasses require more frequent watering and maintenance than most other landscape plants.
 When designing, carefully plan your turf areas for their intended uses.
 Grassed areas should be limited to places that will have constant traffic such as seen with cooking and eating or gaming.